KJJC-TV: Destiny Communications ownership and affiliation instability

 The affiliation loss came on July 1, 2005, when KBGF-LP debuted as the new NBC affiliate in Great Falls.
 At that time, after protesting NBC's decision, KTGF assumed the Fox and UPN affiliations in the city under an agreement with Equity Broadcasting Corporation, which owned KLMN (channel 26), which had been the city's Fox affiliate.
 In March 2007, KTGF debuted hourly news updates on weekdays.
 However, the Fox affiliation was short-lived.
 On May 5 of that year, Fox programs abruptly returned to KLMN.
 The station then began broadcasting as an independent station, relying on syndicated programming.
 Meanwhile, Destiny Communications partnered with College Creek Media of Chicago to program three FM radio stations in the Great Falls area.

 Between 2009 and 2010, however, Destiny Communications came undone.
 The radio station operating agreement lasted less than a year before College Creek opted to sell the outlets; Destiny was unable to arrange financing to make the purchase itself.
 In September, the independent programming was dropped in favor of broadcasting JCTV, a Christian television channel owned by the Trinity Broadcasting Network and aimed at a youth audience.
 That same month, after Destiny defaulted on its debt payments, the station filed to transfer the KTGF license to creditor RGW Investments LLC.

 In the meantime, KTGF went off the air on December 19, 2009, citing problems with its microwave system.
 By February 2010, it was noted that the station was not airing any programming; that March, Max Media, which had retained the studio building and leased it to Destiny, sold the building to a local law firm.

 RGW Investments and Lonnquist ownership

 KTGF's license was formally transferred to RGW Investments on September 27, 2010.
 In December 2011, RGW Investments entered into an agreement to sell KTGF to KTGF License Corporation, a company owned by veteran radio and TV broadcaster Roger Lonnquist.
 The sale closed on March 7, 2012.
 Soon afterward, the station returned to the air, again as a JCTV affiliate.
 In September 2013, MeTV announced that KTGF would begin to carry its programming; as of 2014, MeTV programming is carried on its primary channel, with JUCE TV (the former JCTV) being moved to a second subchannel.
 The station changed its call letters to KJJC on July 1, 2018; the "-TV" suffix was added on May 9, 2019.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KJJC-TV's transmitter is located on 47th Avenue SW in unincorporated Cascade County, near the Great Falls International Airport.
+The station's signal is multiplexed: